CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_Lab_Setup.md

 1. Hello User, please Switch to MS-500-LON-DC1 click Ctrl+Alt+Delete to activate the Ctrl + Alt + Delete sequence and bring up the logon page.

-2. Sign in with ADATUM\Administrator with the Password XBo8MZiKFTstB6G.
+2. Sign in with `ADATUM\Administrator` with the Password provided by your lab host.

 3. Open Microsoft Edge and Log into Microsoft 365 Home Page https://portal.office.com/